yuxuanyuan/yuxuanyuan.github.io/about.md

 title: About me
 ---

-I am an Bioinformatican working on genomics and bioinformatics.
+I am a Bioinformatican working on genomics and bioinformatics.
 <p>
 I got my PhD degree at the University of Western Australia
 <p>